Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 Ledger: Reference and API
 =========================

-This section only lists the most important functions that are intendeed to be called externally.
+This section only lists the most important functions that are intended to be called externally.

 Token creation